 You can watch MTV on Xbox game consoles such as Xbox One and Xbox Series X through fubo TV, Hulu Live, Sling TV and YouTube TV.

 What’s the best way to watch MTV without cable?

-Philo is currently the best deal because it’s 60 channels include MTV, MTV2, MTV Live and MTV Classic.
-A subscription costs $20 per month, and includes unlimited Cloud DVR.
+Philo is currently the best deal because it has more than 64 channels including MTV, MTV2, MTV Live and MTV Classic.
+A subscription costs $25 per month, and includes unlimited Cloud DVR.

 You can watch live TV through Philo’s app on Roku, Fire TV Stick, Apple TV and Android TV devices like the new Google Chromecast.
 There are no contracts or hidden fees.
 You can cancel online whenever you want.